 Hani Goodarzi was named the recipient of the AAAS Martin And Rose Wachtel Cancer Research Award.
 The annual AAAS Martin and Rose Wachtel Cancer Research Award recognizes early-career scientists who have already made outstanding contributions to the field of cancer research.
 See the anouncement here.
-The prize was awarded in July at National Institute of Health (NCI).
+The prize was awarded in July at National Institute of Health (NCI) (see here for the NIH record of the talk).

 Hani Goodarzi was awarded the AACR-Takeda Oncology NextGen Grant for Transformative Research by the American Association for Cancer Research (AACR).
 This award represents the AACR’s flagship funding initiative to stimulate highly innovative research from young investigators.
 This grant mechanism is intended to promote and support creative, paradigm-shifting cancer research that may not be funded through conventional channels.